-- 1. Record against each other (best record advances). - 2.
-Record against teams seeded above (total wins against all higher seeded teams). - 3.
-Record against teams seeded below (total wins against all lower seeded teams). - 4.
-If ties cannot be decided by criteria 1, 2 or 3, then coin toss will determine team(s) that advance to playoffs. - 5.
-Seeding positions will be determined by a coin toss if necessary. - 6.
-A forfeit counts as a win or a loss in the final standings. - 7.
+- If ties cannot be decided by criteria 1, 2 or 3, then coin toss will determine team(s) that advance to playoffs. - 6.
+Seeding positions will be determined by a coin toss if necessary. - 7.
+A forfeit counts as a win or a loss in the final standings. - 8.
 All decisions at the close of the playoff seeding meeting are final.